Fixed: Air Only Blows Out Of Defrost And Floor (With Pictures)

 Before removing the blend door actuator, it is best if you remove the wiring harness connector and test if the current is running through it and powering the blend door actuator.
 Sometimes the electrical wiring fails and isn’t sending enough power into the blend door actuator.

 Turn on your multimeter and set it to 20 DCV.
 On the bottom left side, there is a green/black port which is always going to be negative, and right next to it there is a yellow/black port which is positive.
-Turn the key into an on position and first test the negative connection and then the positive connection.
-The voltage rating should be between eight and twelve volts on both connections.

 6. Remove the faulty blend door actuator

-After you successfully diagnose that the wiring is alright, it is time to remove the faulty blend door actuator.
+After you successfully diagnose that the wiring is right, it is time to remove the faulty blend door actuator.
 The blend door actuator is usually secured in place by 3 bolts size 5.5-millimeters.
 So, grab a 5.5-millimeter socket and remove the bolts.
 After you remove the bolts, you will be able to pull out the blend door actuator.

 7. Install the new blend door actuator